hartleyblakey/raytracer/README.md

 - Builds a simple BVH around the triangle positions and extra data, based on the first 2.5 articles of "Build A BVH" by Jacco Bikker

-- Raytraces the bvh in a compute shader with basic shading, and a hardcoded sun light + HDRI environment
+- Raytraces the bvh in a compute shader
+  - Basic pathtracing, and a hardcoded sun light + HDRI environment
+  - Khronos PBR Neutral Tone Mapper
   - A small fixed number of directional and point lights are read from the file and passed to the shader but are not used
   - Depth of field with hardcoded aperture size
+  - No texture samplers, all textures are nearest filtered
+  - Two UV sets supported per GLTF primitive

 - Simple flycam
   - WASD movement, scroll wheel zoom, LMB focus